Pilot Light Troubleshooting

 If you are using another device, instead of the “V” symbol, it may say DC or have the same “solid line with dashed lines underneath” symbol.
 Now that the meter is on and everything is connected we must now light the pilot.
 Refer to the How to Light Your Pilot Light tutorial if you are unfamiliar with this.

 Now we just light the pilot like normal only this time when the pilot ignites (because the thermocouple is disconnected) it will not stay lit on its own.
 You must light it and continue to hold in the pilot knob while you read the voltage.

-The voltage on the thermocouple should keep climbing until it reaches somewhere around 25 millivolts as shown above.
+The voltage on the thermocouple should keep climbing until it reaches somewhere between 8-20 millivolts as shown above.